In this review, we will take a look at the 10 best credit cards for people with poor to fair credit.

 A secured credit card is an ideal way to build or rebuild a responsible credit profile.
 With a secured card, you typically make an initial deposit that is slightly less than or equal to your line of credit.
 Essentially, to begin with, you are borrowing and paying back your own money each time you use the card and make payments.
 However, if you make your payments on time and in full, it is likely your credit limit will increase.

-The Discover it Secured card is our top choice because it offers up to 2% cash back on all purchases and no annual fee.
+The Discover it Secured card is our top choice because it offers up to two percent cash back on all purchases and no annual fee.
 What makes this card shine is that your cash back reward is matched by Discover in your first year.
 If you earn $100 in rewards, Discover will deposit an additional $100 in your account on the anniversary of your account opening date.
 You’ll need to make a $200 minimum deposit to open the account, which will be refunded if you are not approved.
 With responsible use, your credit line will increase over time.

 2. Capital One Secured Mastercard